dangtom700/data_analytic_project/README.md

 - Underfitting (high bias): trained model can neither re-produce the training data nor generalize to new data.
 Poor on both training and generalization.
 Happens when the model is too simple to learn the underlying structure of the data
 - Overfitting (high variance): trained model performs well on the training data, but it generalizes poorly.
 Happens where a trained model follows the training data too much, or data is too complex, noisy (irrelevant patterns in the training data), or large number of features

+## How to use this repo

+Every complete data analytics in located in the archieve folder